May 25, 2020

 The environments:

-So what happens in this diagram?
-The developer tests on both the local environment and Dev testing (ideally automation tests are updated as part of the local testing, which would cover much of the second testing phase), hands it over to the QA team which tests it in the QA testing environment.
 When everything is approved by QA, code gets pushed to UAT for acceptance by Product Owners.
 After being accepted, the release manager will coordinate with Product Owners and stakeholders for the set of features to be delivered on the next release, building the Release environment with those.
 Once the release environment has been validated (for us it was always a joint effort by QA team and Product Owners), a Release in Production is scheduled.

 One of the problems we had to solve was how to push independent features.